Pex

 Impact

-Visibility into Sound ID fragmentation helped reinforce the need for updated artist payment rules.
+Made the scale of Sound ID fragmentation visible, reinforcing the need for updated artist payment rules.

 Claim Verification at Scale

-Gave rights teams a trusted way to verify usage and claim misattributed sound IDs.
+Gave rights teams a trusted way to verify usage and identify misattributed Sound IDs across massive datasets.

 Compensation Transparency

-Created evidence that supported payout and licensing conversations with platform stakeholders.
+Created defensible evidence that strengthened payout and licensing conversations with TikTok.

 Background